alemart/surgescript/docs/index.md

 Unleash your creativity!
 ------------------------

 SurgeScript is a scripting language for games.
 It is extremely useful for empowering users to unleash their creativity and build their own content with ease, flexibility and power.
 It's such a joy to program in SurgeScript!
-You and your users will love it.
+You will love it!

 [![Download](img/download.png)](download)